edaplayground/eda-playground/docs/modelsim-uvm.rst

 Using UVM with ModelSim
 #######################

-ModelSim 10.1d supports all SystemVerilog/Verilog features except SystemVerilog assertions, SystemVerilog coverage, and the ``randomize`` method.
+ModelSim 10.1d supports all SystemVerilog/Verilog features except SystemVerilog assertions/coverage, ``program`` blocks, and the
+``randomize`` method.
+Out of those, only the ``randomize`` method is used by the UVM library.

 UVM can be used with ModelSim 10.1d as long as the following coding style adjustments are followed: